Al-Haqbani/z/README.md

 The CLI now highlights the severity of each finding in color for quick triage.
 When active verification is enabled, results now include an **Active** column indicating whether each token is still valid.
 Public GitHub Gists are also scanned to catch secrets that might be shared outside repositories.
+For deeper analysis you can enable the **TruffleHog** searcher, which runs the open source tool over selected repositories to analyze their full commit history.

 ## Usage